antarctica/ops-data-store/README.md

 ### Web server

-[Apache HTTP Server](https://httpd.apache.org) is used for hosting content from the [File Store](#file-store) available to end users.
-It is implemented as a [virtual host](https://httpd.apache.org/docs/2.4/vhosts/) configured at `/etc/httpd/sites/10-ops-data-store.conf` and managed by BAS IT.
+[Apache HTTP Server](https://httpd.apache.org) is used for hosting content from the [File Store](#file-store), making it available to end users.
+It is managed by BAS IT and uses a [virtual host](https://httpd.apache.org/docs/2.4/vhosts/) configured in
+`/etc/httpd/sites/10-ops-data-store.conf`.
 Automatic directory listings are disabled for this site.

 The web server includes: